Enhancing my blog for Scientific Writing - Integrate Comments, Better TOC and Latex Support

 -

-On desktop (width ≥ 1322px): the TOC is fixed on the right side (
+On desktop (width ≥ 1322px): The TOC is fixed on the right side (

-), so it always stays visible as the reader scrolls. -
+position: fixed), so it always stays visible as the reader scrolls. -

-On mobile: the TOC falls back to its normal flow inside the article, appearing just under the title.
+On mobile: The TOC falls back to its normal flow inside the article, appearing just under the title.
 As the reader scrolls, it moves upward with the rest of the content (instead of sticking).

 Adding Scrollspy

 A TOC becomes even more powerful when readers can see which section they’re currently reading.
-This is where scroll-spy comes in.
+This is where Scrollspy comes in.
 It highlights the active heading in the TOC as the reader scrolls through the article.

 Why scrollspy is useful: